 A physical problem might affect your iPhone touch screen.
 If you’ve dropped your iPhone recently, then that might have damaged the screen, which could cause touchscreen issues.

-This is obvious, the touch screen may partially or totally not working on a broken screen.
+This is obvious, the touch screen may partially or totally not work on a broken screen.
 The display is connected to the logic board of your iPhone, which controls everything.
 When you drop it that connection may be loosened up.

 If there’s not a firm connection between the display and the logic board, the touch screen won’t work properly.
 A screen replacement should fix the issue.